 Then, you’ll need to walk the rest of the way to the top!

 Scarborough Castle parking

 Scarborough Castle doesn’t have any dedicated parking for visitors or members.
 But, there is a pay and display car park outside of St Mary’s Parish Church opposite the entrance.

 It’s a huge car park with plenty of overflow spaces on the grassland.
 I would highly recommend paying a visit to the church nearby while you’re here!

 It was originally built in 1150 but suffered damage during the Civil War like the castle.
 In the graveyard, you can find the resting place of the literary giant, Anne Bronte.

 Looking for more things to see in Scarborough?

 I was always told that Scarborough was a little tacky, but this couldn’t be further from the truth!
-Sure, there’s plenty of arcades, funfairs and lights.
+Sure, there are plenty of arcades, funfairs, and lights.

 But, I had no idea just how much history was here to uncover.
 It’s the oldest seaside resort in England and there really was such a thing as the Scarborough Fair (yes, just like the Simon and Garfunkel song).